vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 - Dynamic size: ArrayList can dynamically grow and shrink in size, making it easy to add or remove elements as needed.
 - Easy to use: ArrayList is simple to use, making it a popular choice for many Java developers.
 - Fast access: ArrayList provides fast access to elements, as it is implemented as an array under the hood.
+- Good for random access if you have the index
+- Good for random access if you have the index
 - Ordered collection: ArrayList preserves the order of elements, allowing you to access elements in the order they were added.
 - Supports null values: ArrayList can store null values, making it useful in cases where the absence of a value needs to be represented.

 **Disadvantages of Java ArrayList**
 - Slower than arrays: ArrayList is slower than arrays for certain operations, such as inserting elements in the middle of the list.
+- Not so good for inserting items into the list in any position other than the end.
+- It's not so good for deletions, removals.
+- It's not so good for accessing an item in the list when you don't have it's index.
 - Increased memory usage: ArrayList requires more memory than arrays, as it needs to maintain its dynamic size and handle resizing.
 - Not thread-safe: ArrayList is not thread-safe, meaning that multiple threads may access and modify the list concurrently, leading to potential race conditions and data corruption.
 - Performance degradation: ArrayList’s performance may degrade as the number of elements in the list increases, especially for operations such as searching for elements or inserting elements in the middle of the list.